-"Hi, I'm Chuck Miller" he boomed with a grin and a twang the first time I ever met him back in 2005.
-He says the same to everyone he meets and calls himself Moonshine Chuck!
+"Hi, I'm Chuck Miller" he boomed with a grin and a twang the first time I ever met him years ago.
+He says the same to everyone he meets and calls himself Moonshine Chuck.

-Belmont Farm's moonshine is distilled slow in a copper pot to preserve all of the aroma and taste of a fine fresh corn whiskey.
+You might wonder how moonshine differs from other corn-distilled liquors like, say, the popular Jack Daniels whiskey, which is made from corn, rye, and malted barley, then filtered through stacks of sugar maple charcoal and barrel aged anywhere from 4-12 years.
+It's all about the process and aging.
+The legal moonshine here is distilled slow in a copper pot to preserve all of the aroma and taste of a fine fresh corn whiskey.
 Chuck continues the tradition of pot still whiskey production with his centerpiece copper pot still he bought back from the Feds.
 He says it's what gives his moonshine that unique flavor.

 Belmont Farm is also the only distillery in the U.S. that grows its own grain.
 The Millers grow their own corn on the farm, harvest it, grind it, and distill it, all the way to the final bottling.
 And as luck would have it, any byproduct of all this distilling is eagerly consumed by the neighborhood cows, making it a sustainable agricultural enterprise.
-Farmers in Culpeper laugh recalling how their cows would come running when Chuck delivered corn mash from the back of his mufflerless old pickup truck.
+Farmers in Culpeper laugh recalling how their cows would come running when Chuck delivered corn mash from the back of his old pickup truck with no muffler.
 "They were some happy cows" he said with a grin.

 Making Virginia Whiskey